Lissy93/dashy/README.md

 > For past and future app updates, see: [**Changelog**](/.github/CHANGELOG.md)

 The following features and tasks are planned for the near future.
 - Widget support- cards showing live stats and interactive content from your self-hosted services
-- UI Drag & Drop editor and visual configurator
+- ✅ UI editor and visual configurator
 - Conversion to TypeScript
 - Improved test coverage